brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 26 bht.md

 ### John Calvin:
-1. "He longed after you. [...] it is a sign of a true pastor."
+1. "He longed after you.
+It is a sign of a true pastor..."
-2. "He was concerned as to their grief."
+2. "On learning that his sheep were distressed on his account, he was concerned as to their grief."
 3. "The anxiety of the Philippians for their pastor is here discovered."

 ### Philip Schaff:
 1. "Since he longed after you all."
-2. "Its strong character is not unsuited to the feelings of one who has been very sick at a distance from all his friends, and in his recovery feels that home is the only place in which he can thoroughly recover."
+2. "The strength of this word will be recognised from its being used [...] of Christ’s agony in the garden."
-3. "This becomes known at Philippi, and the anxiety of his friends has been reported at Rome."
+3. "There can be no question that a considerable amount of time must have elapsed since St. Paul came to Rome before these words were written."

 ### Archibald T. Robertson:
-1. "He longed after, he was yearning after."
+1. "He longed after... " - He was yearning after.
-2. "He was sore troubled, the distress of Epaphroditus was greatly increased."
+2. "Was sore troubled... " - The distress of Epaphroditus was greatly increased.
-3. "Nigh unto death, only example in N.T. of this compound adverbial preposition."
+3. "Nigh unto death... " - Nigh unto death.

 ### John Gill:
-1. "It was not the city of Philippi he longed to see, which might be his native place, nor his natural relations and family, but the church there."
+1. "It was not the city of Philippi he longed to see... but the church there; and not the officers of it only, the bishops and deacons, but all the members of it..."
-2. "He was full of heaviness: almost pressed down, quite disheartened and dispirited, ready to sink and die away."
+2. "He was full of heaviness: almost pressed down, quite disheartened and dispirited, ready to sink and die away, not so much with his own disorder and illness, as with sorrow on account of the church at Philippi."
 3. "We have here an instance of that mutual love, tender affection and sympathy; which were in the first churches, and what subsisted between ministers and people; see how they loved one another!"

 ### John Wesley: